 I’m using a custom fabric I designed with My Fabric Designs.
-I’m using their premium cotton because I plan on just carrying a folder and notebook in my tote.
-As mentioned before, for a stronger bag use canvas.
+I’m using their premium cotton because I plan to carry a folder and notebook in my tote.
+As mentioned before, for a more robust bag, use canvas.
 Let’s get on with the tutorial now.

-To begin, cut your fabric to an 18″ wide by 42″ long rectangle.
+To begin, cut your fabric into an 18″ wide by 42″ long rectangle.
 Fold it in half lengthwise.
 Make yourself a paper template 3 1/4″ wide by 2 3/4″ tall (the bright green paper in the photo below).
 Place the 3 1/4″ side on the bottom corner along the fold.
 Cut out both corners.